KintaroAI/x/RRULE_IMPLEMENTATION_PLAN.md

         # Find next occurrence using rule.after(inc=False)
         # inc=False: Skip occurrence if it equals reference time (safe for "next occurrence")
+        # Note: If DTSTART was snapped and is in the past, rule.after() will compute
+        # the correct next occurrence based on the RRULE pattern (handles monthly/yearly correctly)
         next_occurrence = rule.after(after_time, inc=False)

         if next_occurrence is None: